wacncontent/CustomizeTool/removeCommentOutput/articles/powershell-azure-resource-manager.md

 Before working on your solution, you must login to your account.

 To login to your Azure account, use the **Login-AzureRmAccount** cmdlet.
-In versions of Azure PowerShell prior to 1.0 Preview, use the **Add-AzureAccount** command.

     PS C:\> Login-AzureRmAccount